tengstrand/lein-polylith/readme.md

 Components are the main building blocks in the Polylith world which are used to compose systems:<br>
 <img src="images/component.png" width="30%" alt="Component">

-A component consists of an *implementation* an *interface* and dependencies to other components and libraries.
+A component consists of an *implementation*, an *interface* and dependencies to other components and libraries.

 The *component interface* will be explained in the next section.